michael-ryan/michael-ryan.github.io/_posts/2024-10-04-keyboards:-masochism-in-disguise.md

     %}
 </div>

 Let's address wrist pain.
 It's generally agreed that having your wrist bent outwards towards your pinky for an extended period is unhealthy.
-Easily done, just move the keys to your hand so you can reach all keys without bending your wrist.
+Easily solved, just move the keys to your hand so you can reach all keys without bending your wrist.

 <div style="display: flex; justify-content: center;">
     {% include figure.liquid